Comparing Capacitive and Eddy-Current Sensors

 Figure 6 Magnetic field induces

 eddy current in conductive target

 Rather than electric fields, eddy-current sensors use magnetic fields to sense the distance to the target.
 Sensing begins by passing alternating current through the sensing coil.
 This creates an alternating magnetic field around the coil.
 When this alternating magnetic field interacts with the conductive target, it induces a current in the target material called an eddy current.
 This eddy current produces its own magnetic field which oppose the sensing coil’s field (Figure 6).

-The sensor is designed to create a constant magnetic field around the sensing coil.
-As the eddy currents in the target oppose the sensing field, the sensor will increase the current to the sensing coil to maintain the original magnetic field.
-As the target changes its distance from the probe, the amount of current required to maintain the magnetic field also changes.
-The sensing coil current is processed to create the output voltage which is then an indication of the position of the target relative to the probe.
+As the eddy currents in the target oppose the sensing field, the impedance of the sensing coil will change.
+The amount of impedance change is dependent on the distance between the target and the sensing coil in the probe.
+Current flow in the sensing coil, which is impedance dependent, is processed to create the output voltage which is an indication of the position of the target relative to the probe.

 Eddy-current sensors use changes in a magnetic field to determine the distance to the target; capacitive sensors use changes in capacitance.
 There are factors other than the distance to the target that can also change a magnetic field or capacitance.
 These factors represent potential error sources in your application.
 Fortunately, in most cases these error sources are different for the two technologies.
 Understanding the presence and magnitude of these error sources in your application will help you choose the best sensing technology.

 The remainder of this article will explain these error sources so that you can make the best choice for your application and get the best possible results.